lizan-prad/Feeds-Unsplash/README.md

 FYI: Don't forget to comment the `self.savePostsWithAlbumsAndPhotos(posts: posts)` in `PostListViewModel` before starting the UITests

 - Unit Tests
-Unit tests are located in the TeletronincsAssessmentTests target.
+Unit tests are located in the `TeletronincsAssessmentTests` target.
 To run the unit tests:
 - Select the TeletronincsAssessmentTests scheme.
 Press Cmd + U to run the tests.
 UI Tests
-UI tests are located in the SocialMediaAppUITests target.
+UI tests are located in the `TeletronicsAssessmentUITests` target.
 To run the UI tests:
-- Select the TeletronincsAssessmentUITests scheme.
+- Select the `TeletronincsAssessmentUITests` scheme.
 Press Cmd + U to run the tests.

 ## API Documentations (Unsplash)